-This year, under the direction of Dr. Shirley Anne Warshaw, the Harold G. Evans Chair of Eisenhower Leadership Studies, the EI Undergraduate Fellows are studying National Security and Intelligence issues.
-The Fellows will be holding a series of panel discussions and lectures as part of EI's "Intelligence and National Security Series" throughout the year at Gettysburg College.
+During the 2016-2017 academic year, under the direction of Dr. Shirley Anne Warshaw, the Harold G. Evans Chair of Eisenhower Leadership Studies, the EI Undergraduate Fellows studied Domestic and International Refugee Policy.
+The Fellows held a series of panel discussions and lectures on refugees throughout the year at Gettysburg College.

 Luke Feltz '12 is currently an intern for the House of Representatives Committee on Homeland Security.

-Edward "Anskar" Fosse '11 is currently in a Fulbright program teaching English at a school in South Korea.
+Edward "Anskar" Fosse '11 is currently a MBA Candidate at Rotman School of Management.

 Mark Leno '08 has completed a Presidential Management Fellowship and is working for the United States Government.
 He has earned an MA in International Relations from the University Chicago.